musicsnobj/jj-adventures/Ideas/for scenes/Fleet Foxes.md

-that’d be a cute scene
+that’d be a cute scene ==hell yah it would!
+You could also use this concept in a political argument in another story==